 Rebates and Financing

-• There are currently no rebates for hydronic heating systems.
+There are currently no rebates for hydronic heating systems although we have actively helped many Toronto homes with hydronic heating get rid of their Enbridge account.
 Contact us to discuss options to replace your aging boiler.

 Federal HST Rebate